One of the most common requests I’ve had from B2B clients is to write their copy with a “trusted advisor” tone of voice.

 Now I know what you’re thinking.

-“Hey, Wildfire.
-Didn’t you say trust is a big deal for my marketing strategy?
+“Hey, Maguire.
+Didn’t you say that trust was going to be a big deal for this year’s marketing strategy?
 Why all the hate for the trusted advisor?”

 And you’re right.
 I did say that.

 However, there a lot of ways to build trust.

 And really, it isn’t just built with words.